 This course may be counted towards Engineering's Global Option.
 This course may also be counted as a Technical Elective, please work with your academic advisor.

 In order to be eligible to apply for this program, students must have a minimum 2.5 cumulative GPA and have completed their third year on campus.
 It is recommended that students have taken either EnE 3200 or CE 3310 prior to travel, however this is not required.
 Students must also meet OIA's General Eligibility Requirements and Conditions for Participation.

 All students will also be required to participate in on-campus pre-departure orientations organized by the Office of International Affairs.

 Please note that upon application, a $150 application fee will be assessed.
 The application fee will be refunded only if the applicant is not accepted or a written request to withdraw the application is submitted prior to the application deadline.

 Passports are required for every Ohio State education abroad program.
 For many study abroad destinations, passport information is required to apply for an entry visa early as 6 months prior to departure).
 For information about apply for a passport, go to travel.state.gov.

-You are responsible for paying The Ohio State University tuition plus a $TBD program fee.
-The program fee will include housing, in-country transportation, excursions and visits associated with the program, most meals, and supplemental international insurance.
-The program fee will not include international round-trip airfare, some meals, and personal expenses.
+You are responsible for paying The Ohio State University tuition plus a $2,473 program fee.
+The program fee includes housing, in-country transportation, excursions and visits associated with the program, most meals, and supplemental international insurance.
+The program fee does not include international round-trip airfare, some meals, and personal expenses.

-The actual cost of the program is $TBD per student; this cost is generously subsidized by the College of Engineering in the amount of $TBD per student (subject to change).
+The actual cost of the program is $3,473 per student; this cost is generously subsidized by the College of Engineering in the amount of $1,000 per student (subject to change).